reneamendes/knime-on-windows/README.md

 3) workflow versioning control
 4) workflow scheduling

 Yes, you can do these things and much more using Knime Community/Business Hub.
 But what about you can't pay for these tools ?
-For instance, here in Brazil the [~US$ 40k of a yearly license of a Basic Knime Business Hub](https://www.knime.com/knime-hub-pricing) are prohibitive when we need to pay R$ 5.6 for US$ 1 (August/2024)!
+For instance, here in Brazil, where 38% of work force [earn ~US$ 291/month](https://countryeconomy.com/national-minimum-wage/brazil), the [~US$ 40k of a yearly license of a Basic Knime Business Hub](https://www.knime.com/knime-hub-pricing) are prohibitive !